Fantastic resume submitted.

 1. Be Prepared

-Get yourself a notebook and track each and every career opportunity you submit your resume for with the following information:
+Track each and every opportunity you submit your resume for with the following information:

-Carry this notebook with you everywhere—you never know when a call will come in.
-Don’t be caught off guard: there are few things that will set a recruiter off more than a potential candidate that doesn’t remember the job.
+Have this info in a place that’s handy—you never know when a call will come in.
+Don’t be caught off guard: there are few things that’ll set a recruiter off more than a potential candidate who doesn’t remember the job.

 2. Time to Talk

-When the call comes in, and it will, evaluate your surroundings.
-If it’s not a clear, comfortable place for you to talk, let the call go to voice-mail or answer the call and respectfully let the recruiter know that now is not a good time to speak, but you’d like their name and number and will call back in 15 minutes.
+When the call comes in, evaluate your surroundings.
+If it’s not a clear, comfortable place for you to talk, let the call go to voicemail or answer the call and respectfully let the recruiter know that now is not a good time to speak, but you’d like their name and number and will call back in 15 minutes.

-b.
-Too casual.
+- Too casual.
 “Hey, you know who it is and what to do!”
-They don’t and they won’t.
+They don’t and they won’t.c

 This one is easy.
 No gum.
 No food.
 Nothing in your mouth to distract from your message.

-Before you even start the phone conversation, get the full name and phone number of the recruiter or hiring manager you are speaking with.
+Before you even start the conversation, get the full name and contact information of the recruiter or hiring manager you are speaking with.
 Don’t wait until the end because:

-a.
-If you are on a cell phone and get disconnected, you’ll want to have their information to call back immediately.
+- If you’re on a cell phone and get disconnected, you’ll want to have their information to call back immediately.

-c.
-If you don’t immediately schedule the interview during the call, you’ll want their information to call back and check in after a few days.
+- If you don’t immediately schedule the interview during the call, you’ll want their information to follow up in a few days.
 But, do wait at least two days before calling back.
 And when you do, remind the recruiter of the day and time you spoke and for what opportunity.